The Testament of Dr. Mabuse

 The Testament of Dr. Mabuse (Das Testament des Dr. Mabuse), also called The Last Will of Dr. Mabuse, is a 1933 German crime-thriller film directed by Fritz Lang.
 The movie is a sequel to Lang's silent film Dr. Mabuse the Gambler (1922) and features many cast and crew members from Lang's previous films.
 Dr. Mabuse (Rudolf Klein-Rogge) is in an insane asylum where he is found frantically writing his crime plans.
 When Mabuse's criminal plans begin to be implemented, Inspector Lohmann (Otto Wernicke) tries to find the solution with clues from gangster Thomas Kent (Gustav Diessl), the institutionalized Hofmeister (Karl Meixner) and Professor Baum (Oscar Beregi Sr.) who becomes obsessed with Dr. Mabuse.

 The Testament of Dr. Mabuse was based on elements of author Norbert Jacques' unfinished novel Mabuse's Colony.
 It was Lang's second sound film for Nero-Film and was his final collaboration with screenwriter Thea von Harbou, then his wife.
 To promote the film to a foreign market, a French-language version of the film was made by Lang with the same sets but different actors with the title Le Testament du Dr. Mabuse.

 According to Siegfried Kracauer, Lang intended the film to suggest the Mabuse-like qualities of Adolf Hitler, who was on his rise to become Chancellor of Germany while the film was being written.
 When Hitler came to power, Joseph Goebbels became Minister of Propaganda and banned the film in Germany, suggesting that the film would undermine the audience's confidence in its statesmen.
-The French-language and German-language versions of the film were released in Europe while several versions of the film were released in the United States to mixed reception with each re-release.
+The French-language and German-language versions of the film were released in Europe while several versions of the film were released in the United States.
 The sequel The Thousand Eyes of Dr. Mabuse (1960) was also directed by Lang.
-Critics have received the film favorably, and it has influenced filmmakers Claude Chabrol and Artur Brauner.
+Although it initially received a mixed reception, critics would later review the film favorably, and it has influenced filmmakers Claude Chabrol and Artur Brauner.

 Plot

-In a noisy print shop, a disgraced police detective named Hofmeister (Karl Meixner) escapes from pursuing criminals' attacks.
-Hofmeister telephones his former superior Inspector Karl Lohmann (Otto Wernicke) and explains frantically that he has discovered a huge criminal conspiracy.
-Before he can disclose the identity of the responsible criminal, the lights go out, shots are fired, and Hofmeister becomes mad.
-Hofmeister vanishes only to be found later singing every time he feels watched, and he is institutionalized at the asylum run by Professor Baum (Oscar Beregi Sr.).
+Chased by a bunch of criminals, disgraced former police detective Hofmeister seeks refuge in a noisy print shop.
+He telephones his former superior Inspector Karl Lohmann and explains frantically that he has discovered a huge criminal conspiracy.
+Before he can disclose the identity of its mastermind, the lights go out, shots are fired, and Hofmeister succumbs to madness.
+He vanishes only to be found later singing every time he feels watched, and he is institutionalized at the asylum run by Professor Baum.